-“Pregnancy is beautiful and magical” — watching your favorite celebrity’s pregnancy transition will make you defend this statement considering how they effortlessly make it look easy and glamorous.
+“Pregnancy is beautiful and magical” — watching your favourite celebrity’s pregnancy transition will make you defend this statement, considering how they effortlessly make it look easy and glamorous.
 I have no doubt that pregnancy is beautiful and indeed magical.
 Who can explain an egg growing into a life-sized bundle of joy who will later

 cause you sleepless nights bring so much light into your life?